Mummers Parade: Location, time, and route

 The parade traveled northward on Broad Street in Philadelphia for decades until the 1995 parade when the parade was moved to Market Street due to construction work on Broad Street at the Avenue of the Arts between Washington Avenue and Philadelphia City Hall.
 After construction was completed, the parade returned to Broad Street from 1996 to 1999.
 For various reasons, the parade was moved again to Market Street in 2000.
-In 2004, the parade was moved back to Broad Street.
+In 2004, the parade was moved back to Broad Street temporarily.
 In 1997, the Fancy Brigades were moved to the Pennsylvania Convention Center, allowing for larger sets, but limiting audience size.
-In 2011, the Fancy Brigades returned to the parade.
+In 2011, the Fancy Brigades returned to the parade temporarily.

 Each year, thousands of people participate in the parade, many wearing elaborate costumes costing tens of thousands of dollars to make and weighing well over 100 pounds.
 At one time up to $395,000 in prizes was awarded to the various winners.
 But as of 2010, there are no longer any monetary awards for the performers.
 The costs for making the outfits plus fees to choreographers and prop designers often far exceed the prizes available.
 While club fund-raisers, hall rentals, and bank loans often cover much of the expense, individual members frequently spend hundreds or thousands of dollars of their own money.
-To raise funds, many string bands and their members seek paying gigs, particularly in area Fourth of July parades, the annual "Show of Shows" held in Atlantic City each winter, weddings, and other events.
+To raise funds, many string bands and their members seek paying gigs, particularly in area Fourth of July parades, the annual "Show of Shows" formerly held in Atlantic City each winter, weddings, and other events.
 Many clubs hold "beef and beers" or 50/50 raffles.
 Most charge annual dues for membership.